section-engineering-education/engineering-education/content/articles/a-3d-object-detection-solution-for-everyday-objects/index.md

 - Be familiar with machine learning modeling.
 - Be familiar with the python programming language.
 - Install either Jupyter notebook or Google Colab.
-> To follow along with this tutorial, please use Jupyter Notebook.
+> To follow along with this tutorial, please use Google Colab.

 ### Table of contents
 - [Why 3D detection is important](#why-3d-detection-is-important)